 If your phone still can’t connect to the Camera, check the next step.

-Here’s how to wipe cache partition on your Android:
+Here’s how to wipe the cache partition on your Android:

 - Power off your device.